First appeared in The San Francisco Examiner Career Section, 1/99

 Consider what you do instinctively, without "training," for the sheer joy of it.
 I have a friend who has designed and built several architecturally appealing houses, makes masks and jewelry, and can sit at the piano and play, effortlessly, never having taken a lesson.
 Obviously he's gifted with his hands, but his ability to weave his whole being into the crafting of homes, earrings, or musical compositions elevates his talent to the sublime.

 Where does it come from?
 "It's a spiritual connection, like what I feel in nature," he says.
 The famous sculptor Michelangelo, when asked how he carved his beautiful creations, replied that the statue was already there; he simply removed all the marble that was superfluous.
 Few realize he was also a poet who penned sonnets that express the multidimensionality of his work.
 "The Model And The Statue" reads, in part:

 Whether we're sculpting young minds as a dedicated teacher, or tinting public opinion as a business innovator, we're all potential modern-day Michelangelos.
-Because art begins with intention, a classroom, garden, kitchen, office or auto shop are all viable settings for realizing your vision.
+Because art begins with intention, a classroom, garden, startup or music studio are all viable settings for realizing your vision.

 How can we begin to live as the masterpieces we are right now?
 First, consider how you learn best: are you predominantly visual, auditory, kinesthetic?
 Then choose an activity below and begin to integrate it into your life as "art school":

 With any of these suggestions, try the form you feel least comfortable with, because that's where you can grow the most.
 If it's easy for you to write or sing, for example, but challenging to be alone in silence or to dance, allow yourself to live into the more arduous areas.
 Growth begins by being willing to step outside our comfort zone.